 Try This: A Simple Experiment

-Experiential learning is an important aspect to getting to know the oils and their properties.
+Experiential learning is an important aspect of getting to know the oils and their properties.

 Talking about lavender essential oil is not the same as smelling it or of feeling it in almond oil massaged into your skin.
 By experiencing the world around us we come to know it.
 We can rely on our own reactions and engagement with the materials.
 Over time we gain body knowledge and when balanced with research into the subject we become truly knowledgeable.